haihala/haihala.github.io/src/lib/posts/glove80-review.md

 per half, 6 of which are in each thumb cluster).
 I adore the big thumb clusters, as they essentially eliminate the wrist movements.
-This was what made me pick the glove80 over ZSA offerings like the voyager (two thumb cluster keys per side) or the moonlander (four thumb cluster keys per side).
+This was what made me pick the glove80 over ZSA offerings like the voyager (two thumb cluster keys per side) or the Moonlander (four thumb cluster keys per side).

 My needs for optimizing were met, albeit it was laborious.
 I got the configuration software to do everything I wanted it to do eventually, but some